Laure-Anais15/Homework2-IronSchool/README.md

 ## Contributors

-- JoseSaa12 → parte 1 (Teacher, Course, Student classes)
+- JoseSaa12 → Main
-- Laure-Anais15 → parte 2
+- Laure-Anais15 → Model & Testing
-- Victor → parte 3
+- Victor → Controller & Model

 ## How to run the project